andrewdw/ceros-test/README.md

 - Fixed the canvas not resizing with the window by adding a setupResizeHandling method to `Game` class with a window listener that sets teh canvas width & height on fire

+- Added unit tests for Obstacles in `src/Entities/Obstacles/__test__` that test the basic generation of new obsticals, their movement and expected thrown errors

 ## Noted Bugs

-- The game appears to run faster on Chrome than Safari
+- The game appears to run faster on Chrome vs Safari

 - <s>Canvas does not resize with window until page is reloaded</s> Fixed (noted above)